 It was so sweet seeing Julia with her nieces and nephews.
 Truth to tell, Julia isn’t really a “kid person” (unlike her mother who wants to hold every baby she sees!)
 But sassy little Dorcas (Maria Beatriz’ daughter) wouldn’t let any of us hold her except “Tia Julia.”

 We were able to communicate through an interpreter.
 I shared Julia’s baby book with the family, and this was how I could show Marina that Julia always knew about her birth mother.
 Marina was part of Julia’s origin story, even before Julia was old enough to understand.
 This came as a great comfort to Marina.
 She told us again and again how important it was to her that Julia never felt abandoned.
 Today she was able to tell Julia that she loved her even as she was forced by crushing poverty to give up her newborn baby to an unknown American family.

 After lunch, it was time to say goodbye.
 The four hours we had together flew by.
 Goodbyes were emotional.
+To be sure, the whole day was emotional for all of us.
 But the tears were different this time.
 There was gratitude.
 There was family.
 There was love.